severalnines/docs/user-guide/timescaledb/backup.rst

 	- Specify the FQDN, hostname or IP address of the standalone host.
 The host must not be part of the cluster.

 * **Install Software**
-	- A new PostgreSQL server will be installed and setup if this is enabled.
-If there is an existing PostgreSQL server installed or running, it will be stopped and removed before ClusterControl performs the installation.
-If unchecked, ClusterControl will not touch the existing installation and the existing PostgreSQL server (must be running) on the target host will be used.
+	- A new TimeScaleDB server will be installed and setup if this is enabled.
+If there is an existing TimeScaleDB server installed or running, it will be stopped and removed before ClusterControl performs the installation.
+If unchecked, ClusterControl will not touch the existing installation and the existing TimeScaleDB server (must be running) on the target host will be used.

 * **Disable Firewall**
 	- Check the box to disable firewall (recommended).

 * **Shutdown the server after the backup have been restored**
 	- Select "Yes" if you want ClusterControl to shutdown the server after restoration completes.
-Select "No" if you want to let it run after restoration completes and the node will be listed under :ref:`PostgreSQL - Nodes`.
-You are then responsible for removing the PostgreSQL server.
+Select "No" if you want to let it run after restoration completes and the node will be listed under :ref:`TimeScaleDB - Nodes`.
+You are then responsible for removing the TimeScaleDB server.

 Create cluster from backup
 ````````````````````````````

 ..
-Note:: This feature is introduced in version 1.7.1, specifically for Galera Cluster and PostgreSQL clusters only.
+Note:: This feature is introduced in version 1.7.1, specifically for Galera Cluster and TimeScaleDB clusters only.

 Creates a new cluster from the existing backup.
-A new PostgreSQL cluster will be created from the selected backup.
+A new TimeScaleDB cluster will be created from the selected backup.
 The selected backup must be accessible from the nodes in the new cluster.
-The admin user password for this cluster must the same as the PostgreSQL admin password as included in the backup.
+The admin user password for this cluster must the same as the TimeScaleDB admin password as included in the backup.TimeScaleDB

 Choosing this option will open a new dialog where the selected backup will be used as a base dataset for the new cluster.
-The same deployment wizard for PostgreSQL will be shown to configure a new cluster.
-See :ref:`Deploy - PostgreSQL` for reference.
+The same deployment wizard for TimeScaleDB will be shown to configure a new cluster.
+See :ref:`Deploy - TimeScaleDB` for reference.

 Basically, ClusterControl performs the deployment job based on the following order:

-1) Install necessary softwares and dependencies on all PostgreSQL nodes.
+1) Install necessary softwares and dependencies on all TimeScaleDB nodes.
 2) Start the first node.
 3) Stream and restore backup on the first node (with auto-restart flag).
 4) Configure and add the rest of the nodes.

-A new PostgreSQL cluster will be listed under ClusterControl cluster dashboard once the job completes.
+A new TimeScaleDB cluster will be listed under ClusterControl cluster dashboard once the job completes.

 Backup Encryption and Decryption
 ++++++++++++++++++++++++++++++++